katzworld/katzworld/README.md

-🌱 I’m currently learning NFT and Crytpo blockchain stuff $xtz
+🌱 I’m currently learning NFT and Crytpo blockchain stuff api stats and game overlay for metaverse tmwstw
+$etc $eth $xtz

 📫 How to reach me: @katzworld just about everywhere I am social